Back to blog Technical guide

 }

-• standard-v1: fast, general-purpose OCR + extraction
+• standard-v1: Fast, general-purpose OCR and data extraction

-• "structured": a single JSON object for the document (great for form-like data)
+• "structured": Returns a single JSON object for the entire document (well-suited for forms and structured data)

-• "markdown": readable text per page (good for full-text conversion and search)
+• "markdown": Returns readable text (useful for full-text conversion and search indexing)

 Option 1: Plain JSON schema